NBC drops the puck on ‘Wednesday Night Hockey’

 A new logo anchors the rebrand with curved, embossed lettering for “Wednesday,” while “Night” glows to reflect the primetime time slot.

-New theme music sets the broadcast apart from the network’s traditional weekend games, with a techno, dubstep vibe.
+New theme music from Current Music sets the broadcast apart from the network’s traditional weekend games, with a techno, dubstep vibe.